Euro 2024: Germany United? West beats east 9-1 in host city domination

 Germany vs Spain: Euro 2024 quarterfinal reopens east-west football divide

-Of the 10 host cities staging UEFA Euro 2024, only one is in the former East Germany – and that venue is not being used for any finals.
+Of the 10 host cities staging UEFA Euro 2024, only one is in the former East Germany – and that venue is not being used for any finals match.
 Can the playing field be levelled?

 Berlin, Germany – Host nation Germany will meet tournament favourites Spain in the business end of the Euro 2024 football tournament with a crucial semifinal spot at stake in Stuttgart.